Lexie-yw/Software-Engineering-Work/Report Materials/UX Design/UX.md

     * increasing user enjoyment through adding more fun elements, like upgrading CCG to TCG and add more collections of cards with different themes.

+## UX Approach
+### Design Methods
+Little Planet is an application designed to help human beings to better track their progress to form habits.
+Based on this aspiration, our group decided to use user-centered design methodology to support Little Planet's UI&UX development.
+User-centered design is a term first brought by Rob Kling and later popularized by Don Norman through his book “The Design of Everyday Things”, which illustrates the importance of design which can bridging customers and products.

+Through our UX design process, we had users involved at every stage.
+We started with brainstorming while researching online to collect relevant user psychology research, later on, we sketched the user persona, then moved on to developing prototype based on the user persona.
+After the initial prototyping done, we sent it to users to try out and asked them to fill out questionnaires to provide feedback, based on the test result(feedback), we made the moodboard and revised the original low fidelity prototype.

+Throughout the whole UX process, we follwed the steps below at every stage:
+1. Conducting user research before any action
+2. Designing with user inputs
+3. Testing and collecting user feedback
+4. Revising product design

+Reference materials:
+Norman, Donald (1988).
+"Preface to the 2002 Edition".
+The Design of Everyday Things.
+New York: Basic Books.
+ISBN 978-0-465-06710-7.
+Kling, Rob (1977).
+"The Organizational Context of User-Centered Software Designs".
+MIS Quarterly.
+1 (4): 41–52. doi:10.2307/249021.
+ISSN 0276-7783.
+JSTOR 249021.